Flexibility in nursing or money in nursing…. What would you prefer?

 Facts of gender in nursing

-Before we do a deep dive into workforce flexibility, we need to smash the stereotype that only women are nurses – both men and women are nurses.
-The reality is, that around 10% of nurses are men.
-So first things first, here are a few facts:
+Before we do a deep dive into workforce flexibility, we need to smash the gender stereotype attributed to nurses.
+The reality is, that around 11% of nurses are men.
+However, here are a few facts:

 - Men are less likely to ask for flexible work arrangements than women